pkarsy/AutomaticSchoolBellTimer/README.md

 - ESP8266 boards do NOT work.
 They cannot run the Berry interpreter.

 #### Relay types
 Note that I only have tested the project with a [FOTEK Solid state relay](https://duckduckgo.com/?q=fotek+ssr&t=h_&iar=images&iax=images&ia=images).
 It should work with a [5V Relay breakout](https://duckduckgo.com/?q=5V+Relay+breakout+single&t=lm&iar=images&iax=images&ia=images) (Not tested).
 Both can have failures, so it is not a bad idea to have a spear SSR/relay.
 There are discussions on internet, that say that a solid state relay rated with more current can withstand more abuse from the electromechanical bells.
-There is a dedicated paragraph on how to protect the SSR/Relay using a MOV/TVS diode.
+You can protect the SSR/Relay using a MOV/TVS diode.

 ### Solid state Relays